beyersmann-lab/beyersmannlab/content/authors/hasibe-kahraman/_index.md

 Then, in 2015 and 2019 she received two highly-competitive research fellowships from the Scientific and Technological Research Council of Turkey.
 The National Fellowship Program provided financial support for the duration of 4 years to conduct her Ph.D. research at METU.
 Meanwhile, she was also employed as a research assistant at İzmir University to conduct academic research, assist with the departmental duties, and lecture courses.
 In 2019, she received the International Fellowship Program that provided funds for conducting her research at Macquarie University for 2 years.

-Hasibe am currently receiving iMQRES scholarship as well as tutoring courses in the School of Psychological Sciences and Linguistics department at Macquarie University.
-She is also employed as a research assistant to contribute to various projects and collaborate with other researchers at a national and international level.
+Hasibe is currently receiving iMQRES scholarship as well as tutoring courses in the School of Psychological Sciences and Linguistics department at Macquarie University.
+She is employed as a research assistant to contribute to various projects and collaborate with other researchers at a national and international level.